_clare_ireland_Daniel Stockman via CC BY SA 2.0.jpg)

 About Doolin Pier (Ballaghaline Quay)

 The name Doolin is thought to come from the Irish word Dúlainn.
-Like the capital's name this is a compound of the Irish word Dubh meaning 'black' and Lann an obsolete word for land or more likley linn meaning pool; literally ‘black pool’.
+Like the capital's name this is a compound of the Irish word dubh meaning 'black' and lann an obsolete word for land or possibly linn meaning pool, so literally 'black land or pool'.

 Image: Michael Harpur

-There is evidence of human occupation in the Burren that goes back more than six thousand years, and widespread deforestation for pasture-grazing during the Neolithic Era helped create the stark, windswept beauty for which the Burren is renowned.
-The area surrounding Doolin is steeped in ancient history and forts from the first millennium are too numerous to mention.
+There is evidence of human occupation in the Burren that goes back more than six thousand years.
+Widespread deforestation for pasture-grazing during the Neolithic Era helped create the stark, windswept beauty for which the Burren is renowned.
+Naturally formed flat shale pebbles fond here would have required very little modification to make into axes with a sharp cutting edge and a recognised extraction site has been identified at Fisherstreet near Doolin.
+The area surrounding Doolin is also steeped in ancient history and forts from the first millennium are too numerous to mention.
 The names of many have been lost, and in most cases, only traces of them remain.

 Image: Doolin Tourism